ElvaRivle/Blog/about/index.md

 I'm currently working as a software developer in Bloomteq where I learn a bunch of new things on a weekly basis.
 By starting this blog, I hope to solidify my understanding of the topics I learn and to spark some constructive comments.
 That's not the only goal.
-I also hope that you will benefit greatly from the topics mentioned in this blog.
+I also hope that you will benefit greatly from the topics mentioned here.

 Enjoy!